Cebu Bus Rapid Transit System: History and development

 The old proposed path of Cebu BRT Line 1 and its suggested stations.
 The old route ran from Bulacao in southern Cebu City to Ayala Center Cebu.
 A feeder route to Talamban in northern Cebu City was also included in the proposal.

 A bus rapid transit system for Cebu City was first proposed by former city mayor Tomas Osmeña in the 1990s, drawing inspiration from the Rede Integrada de Transporte in Curitiba, Brazil.
 However, it was only in 2010 when the Department of Transportation and Communications (DOTC) began formal planning.
 The World Bank is supporting the scheme financially and technically through its Clean Technology Fund.
-The Philippine national government initially disapproved the project, but later it supported the project financially as then-Philippine President Benigno S. Aquino III placed it as a priority project to purse, through a public-private partnership.
+The Philippine national government initially disapproved the project, but later it supported the project financially as then-President Benigno S. Aquino III placed it as a priority project to purse, through a public-private partnership.
 The former Mayor of Cebu City, Michael Rama, is also supportive of the plans and has formed two steering committees to advise on policies and provide technical expertise.
 The Cebu City Team is headed by former Cebu City Councilor Nestor Archival, as the former Cebu BRT Project Development Officer, Engr.
 Nigel Paul Villarete, transferred to Mactan–Cebu International Airport on 26 October 2010.

-A full feasibility study was commissioned by World Bank Integrated Transport Planning Ltd in September 2012.
+A full feasibility study was commissioned by the World Bank Integrated Transport Planning Ltd in September 2012.
 This study defined the infrastructure, stations, vehicles and operational plan as well as requirements for a citywide Area Traffic Control system and improvements to the urban realm.
 A large public consultation scheme was undertaken during this study which engaged directly with 5,000 Cebuanos as well as communication via newspapers, TV, radio and social media.
 After the feasibility study, areas affected by road right of way (RROW) or road widening were marked with varying measurements ranging from less than a meter to 13 meters.
 Those with BRT stations have larger RROWs.
 The RROW is also expected to displace many houses and establishments and remove more than 2,000 roadside trees.